Updated on August 22, 2022

 In Texas, the police and the district attorney have considerable discretion when it comes to bringing charges.
 If the early evidence related to the crime makes self-defense the only plausible conclusion, the DA may not bring charges in the first place.

-In fact, if the DA believes that your actions were actually self-defense, it is his or her obligation as a prosecutor to uphold the responsibility of promoting justice (not simply racking up convictions) and to forego bringing any charges as a result.
+In fact, if the DA believes that your actions were actually self-defense, it is his or her obligation as a prosecutor to uphold the responsibility of promoting justice (not simply racking up convictions) and forego bringing any charges.

 Discuss Your Case with an Experienced Temple Criminal Lawyer Today